"I was able to acheive a greater understanding of what is possible and to design activities to truly make an impact!"

 Reflecting on Practice is a Learning Partner with the Association of Zoos and Aquariums (AZA), approved continuing education provider for the National Association for Interpretation (NAI), and a special partner with the Association of Science-Technology Centers.

-We are seeking leaders and/or emerging leaders (mid-level manager, coordinators, or directors) from education or volunteer departments at zoos, aquariums, museums, and nature centers to attend a Coaching Workshop to become RoP Facilitators.
-In this Coaching Workshop, participants will:
+Leaders and/or emerging leaders (mid-level manager, coordinators, or directors) from education or volunteer departments at environmental education sites, zoos, aquariums, museums, and nature centers to attend a Coaching Workshop to become RoP Facilitators.

-As RoP Facilitators, they take the curriculum materials and implement the program with educators at your institution over a period of 6 to 12 months.
-The program consists of fourteen 2.5 hour sessions organized into modules that focus on topics relevant to learning and teaching science in informal environments (see below for more details).
-It is designed so that all educators (both veteran and beginning educators) at your institution can learn together and from one another.
+RoP Facilitators, then take the curriculum materials and implement the program with educators at their own organization over a period of 6 to 12 months.
+The program includes fourteen 2.5 hour sessions organized into modules that focus on topics relevant to learning and teaching in informal environments.
+It is designed so that all educators (both veteran and beginning educators) can learn together and from one another.

-Reflecting on Practice is a modular learning program.
-The modules focus on topics about the nature of learning and science; how people learn; learning conversations; and teaching with objects.
+The modules focus on topics about the nature of learning; how people learn; learning conversations; and teaching with objects.
 Modules consist of interactive small- and whole-group sessions, and reflective tasks.

 Four key practice elements are intentionally designed into the program: